martenrichter/draft-ietf-webtransport-websocket/draft-richter-webtransport-websocket.md

 ## WebTransport WebSocket Protocol Version Registry

-This specification establishes a new IANA registry for WebTransort Protocol Version names, intended for use with the WebSocket WebTransport Protocol, in alignment with the principles outlined in {{RFC5226}}.
+This specification establishes a new IANA registry for WebTransort Protocol Version names, intended for use with the WebSocket WebTransport Protocol, in alignment with the principles outlined in {{!RFC5226}}.

 As part of this registry, IANA manages the following information (similar to {{WEBSOCKET}} versions):

    Version String
-      The version string name as part of the subprotocol defined in {{websocket_subprotocol_name_registry}} and {{connection_and_version_negotiation}}.
+      The version string name as part of the subprotocol defined in {{websocket-subprotocol-name-registry}} and {{connection-and-version-negotiation}}.
 The value must only include alphanumeric characters.

    Reference
       The RFC requesting a new version number or a draft name with